hedesandxlii/datasecurity_labz/labb1_uppgifter.md

 Splits into 2 keys and encrypts `KGS!@#$%` with the 2 keys.
 This yields a 2 8-byte ciphertexts which are concatenated and returned as a response.

+Because the password is uppercased, we get a *"smaller effective character set"*.
+Because we encrypt the same string, namely `KGS!@#$%`, with 2 different keys, the security is further decreased.

 ### *How is the NT LAN Manager version 1 (NTLM) hash produced, how is this hash used to authenticate a user, and what is the efffective security of NTLM?*
 #### How is the hash poduced/How does it authenticate the user?
 First, the server sends a 8 byte, random *challenge*, then the password is hased witn *MD4*, which